Senior Claims Second Career Centennial Title

 With conference champions in juniors Reid Mosquera and Paul Marcello, sophomores Henry Stauber and Matt Fusaro and freshman Paul Bewak, the Blue Jays carried that momentum to the 2012 NCAA Division III Championships, where Bewak (7th at 125) and Mosquera (8th at 197) earned All-America honors to help the Blue Jays to a program-best 27th-place finish.

-Norris has guided the Blue Jays to six top-four finishes at the Centennial Conference Championships in his first seven seasons with a runner-up finish in 2011 immediately preceding the 2012 championship.
-Only two schools (Johns Hopkins, Ursinus) have six top-four finishes at the Centennial Conference Championships to their credit in the last seven years.
-In addition, Norris has coached 12 of Johns Hopkins' 15 all-time individual Centennial Conference Champions and has coached the only three All-Americans in school history.
+Norris has guided the Blue Jays to seven top-four finishes at the Centennial Conference Championships in his first eight seasons with a runner-up finish in 2011 immediately preceding the 2012 championship and a runner-up finish last season as well.
+Only two schools (Johns Hopkins, Ursinus) have seven top-four finishes at the Centennial Conference Championships to their credit in the last eight years and Johns Hopkins is the only school to finish in the top two in each of the last three years.
+In addition, Norris has coached 15 of Johns Hopkins' 18 all-time individual Centennial Conference Champions and has coached the only four All-Americans in school history.

 Norris may have turned in his best coaching job during the 2009-10 season as he guided the Blue Jays to a fourth-place showing at the Centennial Conference Championships.
 JHU produced one individual Centennial Conference Champion, one runner-up and all nine Blue Jay entries at the CC Championships advanced to the semifinals.
 Norris accomplished all of this with a roster consisting of no seniors.
 A year later, the Blue Jays set the stage for their 2012 title with a then program-best second-place finish at the CC Championships.
 Marcello and Mosquera won individual conference titles in 2011 to help JHU to its runner-up showing.